VioletLesunyane-oss/SQL-FUNDAMENTALS/README.md

 Task Structure
 The assignment consisted of 10 structured questions divided into two sections:

-Selecting & Sorting Data – focusing on retrieving, ordering, and limiting results Filtering with WHERE Clause – focusing on narrowing down results using conditions
+Selecting & Sorting Data, focusing on retrieving, ordering, and limiting results Filtering with WHERE Clause, focusing on narrowing down results using conditions

 For each question, the learner was required to: